Chart Color Schemes

 Busselton Surrounds shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Busselton Surrounds exceeds broader benchmarks.
-29.5% of residents aged 15 and above hold university qualifications, compared to 17.6% in the rest of WA and 18.0% in the SA4 region.
-Bachelor degrees are most common at 22.3%, followed by postgraduate qualifications (4.2%) and graduate diplomas (3.0%).
-Vocational credentials are also prevalent, with 41.0% of residents holding such qualifications - advanced diplomas at 14.2% and certificates at 26.8%.
+Educational attainment in Busselton Surrounds is significantly higher than broader benchmarks.
+Specifically, 29.5% of residents aged 15 years and over hold university qualifications, compared to 17.6% in the Rest of WA and 18.0% in the SA4 region.
+Bachelor degrees are the most common at 22.3%, followed by postgraduate qualifications at 4.2% and graduate diplomas at 3.0%.
+Trade and technical skills are also prominent, with 41.0% of residents aged 15 years and over holding vocational credentials - advanced diplomas at 14.2% and certificates at 26.8%.

 Frequently Asked Questions - Education